 How to Clean iTunes Junk and Reset iTunes

-To use it, follow the steps below:
+To initiate comprehensive cleaning, follow the steps below:

 3. A thorough scan will be conducted and Cleanup My System will list all the potential unwanted traces and files that are responsible for making your Mac run super-slow and sluggish.